MyCoRe-Org/solr-runner-maven-plugin/README.md

 ```

 ## solr-runner:installSolrPlugins
-This can be used to install Plugins to specific cores in your SOLR home.
+This can be used to install plugins to specific cores in your SOLR home.
 You need to define a plugin dependency.
 ```
 <plugin>